jiportilla/edge-metrics/README.md

 ## 4. Configure CRDs for Edge monitoring

-Using the resources provided in yaml directory, configure the following Custom Resource Definitions
+Using the resources provided in `config` directory, create the following Custom Resource Definitions

 - Service
 - ServiceMonitor
 - Endpoints

-Update `config/external-servers.yaml` with ip address of those edge devices to be monitored
+1. Update `config/external-servers.yaml` with the ip address(es) of the edge device(s) to be monitored

 For example: